Choosing the Right Rental Equipment · · 21 min read

 When renting and operating a concrete mixer, several common issues may arise, each requiring specific troubleshooting strategies:

-1. Blender Won't Start: Begin by checking the power supply; ensure the appliance is plugged in correctly.
+1. Mixer Won't Start: Begin by checking the power supply; ensure the mixer is plugged in correctly.
 Inspect the power cord for any signs of damage that might prevent operation.

-2. Uneven Mixing: An uneven mixture can stem from worn or blocked mixing paddles.
+2. Uneven Mixing: An uneven concrete mix can stem from worn or blocked mixing paddles.
 Verify that the correct mix ratio is utilized and adjust accordingly to achieve uniform consistency.

 4. Concrete Curing Too Quickly: Rapid curing can be mitigated by adjusting the mix—consider adding extra water or incorporating retarders to slow down the curing process, ensuring optimal results.

-6. Late Returns: Anticipating a delay in returning the appliance?
+6. Late Returns: Anticipating a delay in returning the mixer?
 Proactively contact the rental company to discuss possible extensions or fees, which can help avoid unexpected charges.

 Final Checklist Before Rental